Master Award in

 Strategic Human Resource Management

-Master Award is equivalent to Master level and could transfer 20 credits and full tuition fees to Master’s programs of University Partners.
+Master Award could transfer 20 credits and 50% tuition fees to Master’s programs of UKeU and/or Partner University.

 Master Award in Strategic Human Resource Management

-The aim of this Master Award is to develop learners’ understanding of how the effective strategic management of human resources supports the achievement of organisational objectives in different contexts.
+The aim of this award is to develop learners’ understanding of how the effective strategic management of human resources supports the achievement of organisational objectives in different contexts.
 Learners will evaluate the contribution of strategic human resource management, and the application of leadership and management theory for organisational benefit.

-Could transfer 20 credits and full tuition fee to the Master of Business Administration (MBA) of University Partners.
+Could transfer 20 credits and 50% tuition fee to the Master of Business Administration (MBA) of UKeU.

 Learning Outcomes: